Best brunches in London

-There are so many contenders for the best brunch in London (and the best breakfast in London)!
-We've narrowed it down to 25 of our favourite morning feasts in the city, including the best places for pancakes, eggs, avocado on toast, Bloody Marys and more.
+There are so many contenders for the best brunch in the city!
+We've narrowed it down to our favourite morning feasts, including the best places for pancakes, avocado on toast, Bloody Marys and more.
 There's even a dedicated list of vegan brunches...

 Looking for the best brunch in London, or best breakfast in London?
 You've come to the right place!
 We've eaten morning feasts at restaurants and cafes all over London to find the best brunches and breakfasts in the capital.
 Read on for Bloody Marys, pancakes, eggs benedict, avocado on toast and coffee-fuelled fun.